Georgia Tech Yellow Jackets football: Virginia Tech

 The rivalry with Virginia Tech has grown considerably since Virginia Tech entered the ACC.
 In previous years, the teams played infrequently.
 The intra-conference game has often seen both teams ranked and the outcome has played a key part in determining the winner of the ACC Coastal Division.
-Since the ACC switched to Division format in 2005, the winner of this game has gone on to win the Coastal Division all but once, with VT winning six times and GT winning four times.
+For the first ten seasons after the ACC switched to Division format in 2005, the winner of this game has gone on to win the Coastal Division all but once, with VT winning six times and GT winning four times.
 Dubbed the Battle of the Techs, the game has seen some very close, very intense match-ups.

 Virginia Tech leads the series 12–9.